tokenika/eosfactory/docs/sphinx/source/cases/05_master_account/case.md

 from eosfactory import *
 ```

-First, we need to define a remote testnet and an account we control there:
+First, we need to define a remote testnet and pass to *EOSFactory* the data of the account we control there:

 ```
 testnet = Testnet("http://88.99.97.30:38888", "dgxo1uyhoytn", "5JE9XSurh4Bmdw8Ynz72Eh6ZCKrxf63SmQWKrYJSXf1dEnoiKFY", "5JgLo7jZhmY4huDNXwExmaWQJqyS1hGZrnSjECcpWwGU25Ym8tA")